-In this article, we focus on the multi-family market and what lenders should consider moving into 2022, including:
+In this article, we focus on the multifamily trends and what lenders should consider moving into 2022, including:

-Changes caused by the COVID-19 pandemic continue to be felt in the commercial real estate world heading into 2022.
-The good news is multi-family appears to be mainly benefiting from those changes.
+Supply and demand is one of the multifamily trends caused by the COVID-19 pandemic that continues to be felt in the commercial real estate world heading into 2022.
+The good news is multifamily appears to be mainly benefiting from those changes.

 Another factor lenders need to examine is the end of the eviction moratorium as of August 2021.
 Although it remains unclear how significantly this will impact eviction and vacancy rates in the coming months, it is something lenders should consider.

-Moving into 2022, lenders will need to keep these factors in mind to ensure they are neither lending money into an oversupplied market nor missing out on opportunities to lend into a growing market with increasing demand.
+Moving into 2022, lenders will need to keep these multifamily trends in mind to ensure they are neither lending money into an oversupplied market nor missing out on opportunities to lend into a growing market with increasing demand.

 COVID-19 caused a spike in a trend already in progress before the pandemic – a shift from urban cores to suburban neighborhoods.